bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.31 - 2025/02/17 =
+* Tweak - Use the Bookings custom page title as tab label and page title in WC My Account
+* Tweak - Add {booking_count} tag in iCal booking export settings and in notification tags
+* Fix - Booking notifications were not send when WC orders turned to Partially Paid (with a deposit plugin)

 = 1.16.30 - 2025/02/10 =
 * Fix - Cart items may be deleted right after a booking was added to cart